d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 After pretraining, the output can be thought of as a matrix where each row is a vector that represents a word of a predefined vocabulary.
 In fact, these word embedding models are all *context-independent*.
-Let's begin by illustrating this property.
+Let us begin by illustrating this property.

 ## From Context-Independent to Context-Sensitive